 Far from the headline-grabbing violence and drug trafficking, something more profound is emerging from Mexico, drawing people from throughout Europe and the United States.

 The renewed interest in Toltec wisdom is less of a trend...Read More

 In a sunny office across the Potomac in Washington, D.C., two Latina power brokers are busy changing hearts and minds.

 D&P Creative Strategies is not your stereotypical beltway consulting firm.
 The “D” stands for Ingrid Durán and behind the “P” is...
 Read More

-LATINO Magazine recently presented AHORA Student Days in San Antonio and Dallas.
-They were part of a series of events held nationally to expose high school students to role models from Corporate America, the Federal government, and the U.S. Armed ForcesEach AHORA Student Day consists of interactive panels in which students ...Read More
+LATINO Magazine recently presented AHORA Student Days in Lancaster, California and the Rio Grande Valley in Texas.
+These events brought together high school students with outstanding role models from corporate America, the Federal government, U.S. Armed Forces and other careers.
+Each AHORA Student Day consisted of an interactive panel...Read More

 The 2013 Latino Education Conference took place on October 23 in our nation’s capital just after Congress was back in session after the government shutdown.
 LATINO Magazine’s fourth annual event brought together several hundred Latino opinion leaders...Read More